-Incubators have been used to support entrepreneurs with a view to increasing survival rates for start-ups and innovative SMEs.
-Evidence suggests that the success of business incubators is mixed.
-Evidence on the effectiveness of World Bank Groupsupported incubators is limited because relatively few evaluations have assessed the performance of firms that exit the incubator compared to those that did not use its services.
+Incubators have been used to support entrepreneurs with a view to increase survival rates for start-ups and innovative SMEs.
+Available evidence suggests that the success of business incubators is mixed.
+Evidence on the effectiveness of World Bank Group-supported incubators is limited because there have been relatively few evaluations that assessed the performance of firms that exit the incubator compared to those that did not use its services.
 An analysis of lessons from infoDev's support for business incubators suggests positive effects on project outputs and outcomes.
-However, not much can be said about the impact of infoDev's incubation interventions on the basis of this study because it did not specify useful comparisons and benchmarks.
+However, there is not much that can be said about the impact of infoDev's incubation interventions on the basis of this study because it did not specify useful comparisons and benchmarks.